hotwired/turbo-site/_source/reference/events.md

 * `turbo:before-visit` fires before visiting a location, except when navigating by history.
 Access the requested location with `event.detail.url`.
 Cancel this event to prevent navigation.

 * `turbo:visit` fires immediately after a visit starts.
+Access the requested location with `event.detail.url` and action with `event.detail.action`.

 * `turbo:submit-start` fires during a form submission.
 Access the `FormSubmission` object with `event.detail.formSubmission`.

 * `turbo:before-fetch-request` fires before Turbo issues a network request to fetch the page.
-Access the fetch options object with `event.detail`.
+Access the requested location with `event.detail.url` and the fetch options object with `event.detail.fetchOptions`.
 Request can be canceled and continued with `event.detail.resume` (see [Pausing Requests](/handbook/drive#pausing-requests)).

 * `turbo:before-fetch-response` fires after the network request completes.
 Access the fetch options object with `event.detail`.